Alliance Française de Silicon Valley

 Alliance Française Silicon Valley (AFSCV), is a non-profit organization from Silicon Valley, part of the franchise Alliance Française, which promotes the knowledge and appreciation of French and francophone cultures, encouraging the interaction among French, Francophone, and American people in the Bay Area through programs in education and the arts.

 They have two centers, located in Los Gatos and Palo Alto, California, bringing their services to the Santa Clara, San Mateo and Santa Cruz counties.
 Their main office, foyer, and library are located at the Los Gatos center.

 History

 Alliance Française Silicon Valley was created in 1970 in Saratoga by Mrs. Noble Tucker, under the name “Alliance Française of Saratoga.”
 It later became the “Alliance Française of Santa Clara Valley.”
-In 2013, its name changed to “Alliance Française Silicon Valley” to became easier to find.
+In 2013, it changed its name again to “Alliance Française Silicon Valley” to be easier to find.

 Activities and Services

 Language Classes

-AFSCV offers French lessons, grouping students by age (toddlers, children, teenagers, and adults), complementing the academic charge with cultural and festive activities all year round.
+AFSCV offers French lessons, grouping students by age, and bolsters its academic program with festive activities all year round.

-Something remarkable about this kind of institution is the origin of instructors.
-Board president Upi Struzak says: “We teach French, but our instructors are not limited to France, but also come from French-speaking countries.
-We have teachers from North Africa and Vietnam.
-France has influenced the Middle East, India, Southeast Asia and Africa.”

 The institution evaluates the oral and writing skills by the Common European Framework of Reference for Languages (CEFR).
-In this way, it manages the levels when teaching classes.
-It also organizes teaching approaches for companies, and skills categories to improve.